AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_ImplicitClient.md

 Internal server error.
 ***

-## `Delete an Implicit Client (Obsolete)`
+## `Delete an Implicit Client (Deprecated)`

-Implicit Client has been obsoleted, please use Authorization Code Client instead.
+Implicit Client has been deprecated, please use Authorization Code Client instead.

 Delete an Implicit Client.
 It can take up to one hour
             for deletion to manifest in the authentication process.
 Access